scottgriffinm/VaR-Model/README.md

 # VaR-Model.py
-Calculates VaR &amp; CVaR of a stock portfolio using historical VaR, Parametric VaR, and Monte-Carlo simulation, and compares their results
+Calculates VaR &amp; CVaR of a stock portfolio using historical VaR, Parametric VaR, and Monte-Carlo simulation, comparing their results